Table of Contents_

-When shopping around for the best air purifier vs. humidifier, it’s important to know what they do and how they can help filter or remove allergens and dust, how they can release moisture into the air, or how an air purifier-humidifier combo could do both.
+When shopping around for the best air purifier vs. humidifier, like the RainMate vs New Comfort air purifiers, it’s important to know what they do and how they can help filter or remove allergens and dust, how they can release moisture into the air, or how an air purifier-humidifier combo could do both.

-There are plenty of people who use humidifiers in their homes.
+There are plenty of people who use humidifiers in their homes and then you have the folks that use air purifiers and dehumidifiers.
 In fact, some HVAC systems have them built-in already.
 Other people use air purifiers, and some even use both.
 They’re different things, however, and serve different purposes.

 Both devices improve the quality of your indoor air, but in different ways.
 They can both help people with asthma, sinus, allergies, or respiratory issues, but how they offer the relief varies.

 An air purifier moves your home’s air through a filter, to clear out pet dander, mold spores, pollen, dust, and other particles.
 A humidifier, however, adds moisture to the air to relieve any irritation caused by dry air.

 An air purifier is excellent for people who have allergies or asthma because it can trap contaminants that cause symptoms and flares.
 It’s like an air washer, removing everything dirty, and leaving your air clean and breathable.